Leigh S. J. Hunt

-Leigh Smith James Hunt (August 11, 1855 - October 5, 1933) was an American businessman.
+Leigh Smith James Hunt (born Smith James Hunt; August 11, 1855 - October 5, 1933) was an American businessman.
 He is best known as the third president of Iowa State University (1885–1886), as publisher of the Seattle Post-Intelligencer (1886–1893), and as founder and owner of the Oriental Consolidated Mining Company in Korea (1897–1903).
 He later operated a cotton plantation in Sudan until 1910.
 The community of Hunts Point, Washington bears his name.

 Biography

 Early life and education

-Leigh Smith James Hunt was born on a farm near Columbia City, Indiana, on August 11, 1855.
+Smith James Hunt was born on a farm near Columbia City, Indiana, on August 11, 1855.
 His parents, Franklin and Martha (Long) Hunt, were natives of the same state.
 Hunt earned an undergraduate degree from Middlebury College via correspondence course and studied law on his own before passing the Indiana bar exam.
+In 1878, Hunt began to go by the name "Leigh," likely in reference to noted poet Leigh Hunt.